 This August our team of Discovery photographers will be traveling to Africa on our Tanzania Great Migration VIP Photo Tour.
 Get ready for the adventure of a lifetime!

 4 Guests + Pro Photographer + Local Guide/Driver

-After countless days of planning, research, and scouting, we are now able to offer a world-class safari photo adventure to our cherished guests.
-We’ve selected deluxe luxury accommodations, delicious meals, expert local guides who have a deep knowledge of the terrain and wildlife, and top photographer guides who we are privileged to have on our team.
+Discovery Photo Tours is proud to offer a world-class safari photo adventure to our cherished guests.
+We’ve selected deluxe accommodations, delicious meals, expert local guides who have a deep knowledge of the terrain and wildlife, and top photographer guides who we are privileged to have on our team.

-Imagine yourself in Africa along with our Discovery team of pro photographers as we explore the incredible areas our tour will visit from Arusha to Zanzibar…literally A to Z!
+Imagine yourself in Africa along with our Discovery team of pro photographers as we explore the incredible national parks our tour will visit from Tarangire to the legendary Serengeti.